 To avoid becoming the victim of crime, the US Department of State recommends taking common sense precautions whilst on vacation in the Caribbean.
 These include traveling in large groups, staying in well-lit tourist-friendly areas, and not traveling with large amounts of cash or flashy jewellery.See the safest resorts in the Caribbean

 You’d have to have had your head in the sand if you didn’t hear about recent hurricanes affecting the Caribbean.
 And it’s no secret that the region is prone to rain and storms – but that doesn’t make it unsafe to visit.

 Bad weather in the Caribbean is typically confined to hurricane season which lasts from June to November.
 But the risk of storms generally peaks in an even smaller window, roughly from August through October.
 Statistically speaking, even if you travel at this time of year, the odds are excellent that you’ll enjoy a hurricane-free vacation.
 But of course it pays to take precautions and be aware that there are some risks.

-There is no ‘safest’ Caribbean island, but research shows that some destinations do have higher crime rates than others.
+There is no ‘safest’ island, but research shows that some places in the Caribbean have higher crime rates than others.

 Of course, it’s always a good idea to look for updated government-issued advisories before booking a vacation, and to follow standard safety precautions when in unfamiliar surroundings, especially at night.

 There are other things to consider too, like whether or not your resort is gated, whether the beaches are child-friendly, and what kinds of activities are on offer.
 For instance, St. Lucia has a low rate of crime, but if you’re planning on hiking through the forest and climbing the Pitons it may be better to leave the kids at home.

 The safest Caribbean islands for families tend to be those that have the best beaches, the calmest seas and the most child-friendly activities and amenities.